googlefonts/fontra/README.md

     `pip install -e .`

-- Start the fontra server with a path to a folder containing fonts (.designspace or .ufo), using the `filesystem` subcommand:
+- Start the fontra server with a path to a folder containing fonts (.designspace, .ufo, .ttf or .otf), using the `filesystem` subcommand:

     `fontra filesystem /path/to/a/folder`